avaneev/prvhash/README.md

 Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `Seed` inputs, adding some security firewalls, and increasing the PRNG period of the final output accordingly.
-Note that any external PRNG output should be inputted via `Seed`, and not `lcg`, as to not be subject to interference with the feedback path (input via `lcg` is possible, but in this case PRNG period exponent summation won't occur, for "production" core hash function).
-For hashing and external entropy, only input via `lcg` works in practice.
+Note that any external PRNG output can be inputted via `Seed`, yielding PRNG period exponent summation.
+For hashing and external unstructured entropy, only simultaneous input via `Seed` and `lcg` works in practice (period's exponent increase does not occur).

-While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy quality), the message can be sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.
+While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy quality, and only require "conditioning"), the message can be sparsely-random: even an increasing counter can be considered as having a suitable sparse entropy.

 ## Two-Bit PRNG ##

-This is a "just for fun" example, but it passes 256 MB PractRand threshold.
+This is a "just for fun" example, but it passes 128 MB PractRand threshold.
 You CAN generate pseudo-random numbers by using 2-bit shuffles; moreover, you can input external entropy into the system.